GZU-SAMLab/DHS-ViG/README.md

-# DHS-ViG: Dynamic Hierarchical Selection for Vision GNNs
+# DHS-ViG: Dynamic Hierarchical Selection for Comprehensive and Robust Feature Perception in Vision GNNs

 The implementation of DHS-ViG.